MicrosoftDocs/PlayReady/Docs/Overview/additional-information.md

 - [PlayReady Training Slides](http://wmlalicensing.com)

-  Provides training slides (Knowledge Base) that describe how to implement PlayReady clients and servers.
+  Provides training slides (Knowledge Base) that describe how to implement PlayReady Clients and Servers.
 This website is restricted to licensees.